mommy003/PRSice_use/README.md

 ```
 ### In your working directory you will have output.mismatch and output.log files.
 Please have a look to these files.
 - The ouput.mismatch file lists SNPs removed because their alleles didn’t match between the base GWAS and the target genotype data.
+- The output.log file is simply a record of what a program did while it was running.

 ## Step4: Evaluate Prediction in R